Do you have a child on the autistic spectrum?

 We invite knowledgeable speakers to our monthly meetings and offer various training courses and events.

-We organise a range of activities for children with autism, including junior sensory clubs, youth clubs, holiday play schemes, cookery, cycling, cinema and residential activity breaks.
+We organise a range of activities for children with autism, including a Saturday club, holiday play schemes, cookery sessions, cycling sessions and residential activity breaks.

 Supporting Young People (12-18)

-We organise a monthly trip club & residential activity breaks.
+We organise a youth club, monthly trip club & residential activity breaks.
 We also run a monthly cookery club.

 Supporting Young Adults (18 – 25)